Team Facilitator Training 2.0

 As part of this program, participants will attend two virtual training sessions and three follow-up meetings.
 Each training session will be 2.5 days in length and will take place over Zoom.
 These sessions will allow for opportunities to build facilitation skills, practice techniques to use with your MDT, receive feedback, and develop a plan for future team success.

 In between the two main training sessions, there will be three follow-up meetings aimed at supporting and sustaining participants.
 Each of these one-hour sessions will be conducted via video conference with the entire group and the two training facilitators.
 Supporting materials and communications will be sent via email between sessions in an effort to support facilitators in their role.
+Dates for these meetings will be determined during the first part of the training.
 See the “Agenda” tab below for more information on what to expect in each session.